Guide on How To Embed a Survey in an Email Newsletter

 Gather feedback

-• Rate the quality of service or newsletter.
+• Rate the quality of your services.

-Study the demand for the products or services
+Assess the demand for the products or services

-If you are launching new products, subscribers can become your focus group.
+If you are launching new products, newsletter subscribers can become your focus group.
 Select those customers who fit the new project’s target audience and conduct research through an email survey:

 • How interested are they in the product or service?